 The following awards are presented by the NRS for outstanding achievements in respiratory science:

-The NRS Crossover Science Award is presented every 2 years to recognize outstanding achievements in interdisciplinary respiratory science.
-The award will be granted to interdisciplinary research that has increased the exposure of respiratory research in the Netherlands (or has potential to do so).
-The award of € 10,000.- should be used for an activity that stimulates societal interest for the proposed research.
-The awardee(s) will report at the annual meeting of NRS, the Longdagen.
+The NRS Mid-Career Award is presented every 2 years to recognize outstanding achievements of established mid-career researchers in respiratory science.
+The award of € 10,000.- should be used for research activities and include a plan for societal outreach.
+The awardee(s) will report at the annual meeting of NRS, the Dutch Lung Congress.

 The NRS Swierenga Thesis Award is supported by the professor dr. Jaap Swierenga Foundation.
 The Swierenga Foundation sponsors the NRS for this Award with the aim to draw attention towards high quality scientific research that contributes to the understanding or the treatment of lung diseases in the broadest sense.